 If you have a Writing Portfolio registration hold, you must complete the Timed Writing before your hold is released.

-If you don't currently have a valid Washington State University Vancouver parking permit, when you arrive for your exam, please park in the daily Blue lot to avoid a citation.
-The Blue daily parking rate is $3.00 exact coin or debit/credit before 5pm.
-After 5pm, the Blue lot daily rate is $1.50.
+If you don't currently have a valid Washington State University Vancouver parking permit, please park in the daily Blue lot to avoid a citation.
+The Blue daily parking rate is $4 exact cash or VISA/MasterCard before 5pm.
+After 5pm, the Blue daily rate is $2.
+Your receipt serves as your permit—it must be displayed on the driver’s side of the dashboard.

-Questions about the Junior Writing Portfolio or Writing Placement can be directed to Jen Barnes at 360-546-9260 or at firstname.lastname@example.org.
+Questions about the Junior Writing Portfolio can be directed to Jen Barnes at 360-546-9260 or email@example.com.